 * * *

-It’s no “living fossil”, being subject to regular adaptation.
-In 2005, to great acclaim, as an alternative to the usual Ka mate the All Blacks, led by Tana Umaga, introduced the new Haka Kapa o pango, modified by Derek Lardelli from the 1924 Ko niu tireni:
+So it’s no “living fossil”, being subject to regular adaptation.
+In 2005, to great acclaim, as an alternative to the usual Ka mate the All Blacks, led by Tana Umaga, introduced the new haka Kapa o pango, modified by Derek Lardelli from the 1924 Ko niu tireni:

-The adaptation of the haka to the sporting event compares favourably with Chinese concert versions of ritual.
+Its adaptation to the sporting event compares favourably with Chinese concert versions of ritual.
 However it’s done, it never descends to the kitsch of such adaptations—it’s always performed with great intensity and integrity, giving an impressive glimpse of a serious ritual world.
 The pride that they take in performing it with such practised commitment contrasts strangely with the casual way in which they sing the national anthem that precedes it—even the Brazilian anthem doesn’t inspire its footballers to such intensity.

 As a spurious link to a fine story, I note that the team performed a kangaroo version in July 1903: